The virtual flyping theorem: Introduction

 \section{Introduction}

 P.G.
 Tait asserted in 1898 that all reduced alternating diagrams of a given prime nonsplit link in $S^3$ minimize crossings, have equal writhe, and are related by {\it flype} moves (see Figure \ref{Fi:flype}) \cite{tait}.
-Tait's conjectures remained unproven for almost a century, until the 1985 discovery of the Jones polynomial, which quickly led to proofs of Tait's conjectures about crossing number and writhe \cite{kauff,mur,mur87ii,this}.
-Tait's flyping conjecture remained open until 1993, when Menasco--Thistlethwaite gave its first proof.
-In 2017, Greene gave the first {\it purely geometric} proof of part of Tait's conjectures \cite{greene}, and in 2020, the author gave the first purely geometric proof of Tait's flyping conjecture \cite{flyping}.
+The first proofs came almost a century later, and all involved the Jones polynomial \cite{kauff,mur,mur87ii,this,menthis91,menthis93}.
+In 2017, Greene gave the first {\it purely geometric} proof of part of the classical Tait conjectures \cite{greene}, and in 2020, the author gave the first purely geometric proof of Tait's flyping conjecture \cite{flyping}.

 Recently, Boden, Chrisman, Karimi, and Sikora extended much of this to alternating links in thickened surfaces.
 First, using generalizations of the Kauffman bracket, Boden--Karimi--Sikora proved that Tait's first two conjectures hold for alternating links in thickened surfaces \cite{bk18,bks19}. \footnote{Boden--Karimi proved Tait's first two conjectures for alternating links in thickened surfaces, with a few extra conditions \cite{bk18}, and with Sikora they extended those results to adequate links and removed the extra conditions \cite{bks19}.} Second, Boden--Chrisman--Karimi extended the Gordon--Litherland pairing to spanning surfaces in thickened surfaces \cite{bck21}.
-Third, Boden--Karimi applied this pairing to extend Greene's characterization of classical alternating links to links $L$ in thickened surfaces $\Sigma\times I$, proving that $L$ bounds connected definite surfaces of opposite signs if and only if $L$ is alternating and $(\Sigma\times I, L)$ is nonstabilized \cite{bk20}. \footnote{See \textsection\ref{S:Prime} for definitions of {\it stabilized}, {\it prime}, {\it weakly prime}, {\it fully alternating}, {\it cellularly embedded}, {\it end-essential}, {\it definite}, and {\it removably nugatory}.}
+Third, Boden--Karimi applied this pairing to extend Greene's characterization of classical alternating links to links $L$ in thickened surfaces $\Sigma\times I$, proving that $L$ bounds connected definite surfaces of opposite signs if and only if $L$ is alternating and $(\Sigma\times I, L)$ is nonstabilized \cite{bk20}. \footnote{See \textsection\ref{S:Prime} for definitions of {\it stabilized}, {\it prime}, {\it locally {prime}}, {\it cellular}, {\it end-essential}, {\it definite}, and {\it removably nugatory}.}

 The first main result of this paper combines and adapts several of these recent developments to prove that the flyping theorem extends to alternating links in (nonstabilized) thickened surfaces.